 However, comprehensive state-level data showing the extent of these problems is lacking.
 Courts and state leaders need better, more complete information to identify and enact effective policy solutions, such as improved rules and business processes to help ensure that both parties have the opportunity to be heard and receive a decision based on facts and evidence.

-The resources collected here examine how civil courts handle consumer debt cases and offer insights on how to use effective data collection to improve debt litigation and make courts more open, efficient, and equitable.
+The Pew Charitable Trusts conducts objective, nonpartisan research, analysis, and technical assistance, informed by the perspectives of diverse stakeholders, to help state and local leaders better understand court policies and processes, identify problems, and develop evidence-based solutions.
+The resources collected here examine how civil courts handle consumer debt cases and offer insights on how to use data to improve debt litigation and to make courts more open, effective, and equitable.